-Many years ago Saturday Night Live had a recurring skit where "Nick Burns, Your Company's Computer Guy" would come up to help solve a problem and try to get one of his users to fix the issue.
-Very quickly, he would get fed up and yell "MOVE!", and then sit in their chair to fix the issue himself.
+Many years ago Saturday Night Live had a recurring skit where “Nick Burns, Your Company’s Computer Guy” would come up to help solve a problem and try to get one of his users to fix the issue.
+Very quickly, he would get fed up and yell “MOVE!”, and then sit in their chair to fix the issue himself.
 In the process, he would belittle these poor office workers and make fun of their lack of knowledge.
-In the end, the only thing that was accomplished was a client that was frustrated and still dependent on someone that did not appreciate them.
+In the end, the only thing that was accomplished was frustrating a customer that was still dependent on someone that did not appreciate them.

 As a former I.T. guy, I can tell you it used to be that way, we enjoyed our power and the ability to confuse our customers with acronyms and terminology that would make their eyes glaze over.
 They needed us after all.
 Back when I.T. dictated business processes, we told folks how to do their work because that’s how the software was created.
 There was no need to educate the customer concerning how to more effectively use their technology because after all, why would we want to do that?
 If we educated them, they would call us less and not see as much of a need to have us around.
 It was advantageous to keep our customers in the dark.
 Or so it seemed.